cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 **{% fa fa-exclamation-triangle red %} The 'cypress ci' command has been deprecated**

-As of version [`0.19.0`](https://on.cypress.io/guides/changelog#0.19.0) and CLI versions `0.13.0`, the `cypress ci` command has been deprecated.
+As of version {% url `0.19.0` changelog#0-19-0 %} and CLI versions `0.13.0`, the `cypress ci` command has been deprecated.
 We did this to make it clearer what the difference was between a *regular test run* and a *recorded test run*.

 Previously to record runs you had the environment variable: `CYPRESS_CI_KEY` or you wrote: